adrianhdezm/angular-es6-starter/README.md

 ## Getting Started

-To get you started you can simply clone the [angular-es6-starter](https://github.com/adrianhdezm/angular-es6-starter) repository and install all their dependencies:
+To get you started you can simply clone the [angular-es6-starter](https://github.com/adrianhdezm/angular-es6-starter) repository and install all its dependencies:

 ### Prerequisites